RediSearch/RediSearch/docs/Aggregations.md

   [LIMIT {offset:integer} {num:integer} ] ...
 ```

-#### Parameters In Detail
+#### Parameters in detail

 * **index_name**: The index the query is executed again.

 * **query_string**: The base filtering query that retrieves the documents.
 It follows **the exact same syntax** as the search query, including filters, unions, not, optional, etc.

 * **LOAD {nargs} {property} …**: Load document fields from the document HASH objects.
 This should be avoided as a general rule of thumb.
 Fields needed for aggregations should be stored as **SORTABLE**, where they are available to the aggregation pipeline with very load latency.
-LOAD hurts the performance of aggregate queries considerably, since every processed record needs to execute the equivalent of HMGET against a redis key, which when executed over millions of keys, amounts to very high processing times.
+LOAD hurts the performance of aggregate queries considerably since every processed record needs to execute the equivalent of HMGET against a redis key, which when executed over millions of keys, amounts to very high processing times.

 * **GROUPBY {nargs} {property}**: Group the results in the pipeline based on one or more properties.
-Each group should have at least one reducer (See below), a function that handles the group entries, either counting them, or performing multiple aggregate operations (see below).
+Each group should have at least one reducer (See below), a function that handles the group entries, either counting them or performing multiple aggregate operations (see below).
   * **REDUCE {func} {nargs} {arg} … [AS {name}]**: Reduce the matching results in each group into a single record, using a reduction function.
-For example COUNT will count the number of records in the group.
+For example, COUNT will count the number of records in the group.
 See the Reducers section below for more details on available reducers.

     The reducers can have their own property names using the `AS {name}` optional argument.
 If a name is not given, the resulting name will be the name of the reduce function and the group properties.
 For example, if a name is not given to COUNT_DISTINCT by property `@foo`, the resulting name will be `count_distinct(@foo)`.